 Key Travel Facts for Australians

 • Currency: South African Rand (ZAR).
-As of early 2026, A$1 buys approximately ZAR 11.
-Major credit cards are widely accepted in cities and tourist areas; cash is preferred in markets and rural areas.
-ATMs are widely available but use caution when withdrawing
+As of early 2026, A$1 buys roughly ZAR 12-13.
+Credit cards are widely accepted in cities and tourist areas, but cash is needed for markets, tips, and smaller establishments.
+ATMs are available in urban areas but use those inside banks or shopping centres for safety.

-• SafeTravel advisory: South Africa is typically rated Level 2 - Exercise increased caution due to high crime rates.
-Specific areas may carry higher advisory levels
+• Smartraveller advisory: South Africa is typically rated Level 2 - Exercise a high degree of caution by the Australian Government due to high crime rates.

 Travel Risks in South Africa for Australian Travellers